wbledzinski/Battery_4_microInv/README.md

 It can be done because microinverters use low voltage input (MPP is ~40V).
 So e-scooter battery has voltage exactly in operational range of microinverter and PV panel.

+###  ◾ What exactly does this device?
+Monitors energy consumption by microinverter.
+In case of inverter fault this device stores PV energy in battery.
+After dusk energy stored in battery might be tranfered via inverter to mains network.

 ###  ◾ Why that idea?
 It's because photovoltaic is very popular in village area where i've built my house.
 The result is that mains voltage is to high to properly operate any inverter around noon at sunny, cloudless day.
 During sunny day my inverters switch off several times.
 That causes loses in energy production, because at possible peak production my PV array do not generate energy at all.